veronikabreton/smri2020/README.md

    - Write down (>5) questions about consumer drug reporting you are interested in.
    - (when nick puts up the consumer data) Ask and answer atleast 5 questions in the new dataset that you are interested in.
       - Drugs, reactions, sex, age, date
+-Tasks
+   - Do the above.
+   - Also, think of 3 larger questions, that you may not be able to answer now, but would like to know about adverse drug effects and how consumers report them.
+   - Also, write down 3 null hypotheses that underly your questions.
+In other words, what are the statements that you want to argue are NOT the case.
+For example, if you want to know the relationship of A and B, your null hypothesis is there is no relationship between A and B.

 ### February 27th